HeroHarith/HeroHarith/README.md

 - 👋 Hi, I’m @HeroHarith
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning django
+- 🌱 I’m currently using ASP.NET core
-- 📫 How to reach me insta/twitter : @alharith_z
+- 📫 How to reach me Insta/Twitter : @alharith_z

 <!---
 HeroHarith/HeroHarith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.